A “Rub” is a catch-all phrase for any spice mixture we rub onto meat before we grill or smoke, to enhance the flavor.

 Other ingredients: Chilies, spices, natural lime and lemon flavors, cilantro, tricalcium phosphate (anti-caking agent).
 It is Kosher and Halal, has no MSG or preservatives.

 I hope this list helps you discover the right rubs for your particular taste.
-Each one has unique flavor characteristics even though sharing some of the common ingredients.
+Each one has unique flavor characteristics, even though they share many common ingredients.

 Taste a tiny bit of the rub by itself before you use it.
 That way you have a good idea of how sweet, salty or spicy it is before you decide to add other ingredients or mop with a sauce at the end.